MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/asset-management/controlling-and-reporting/item-where-used.md

 ---
 # required metadata

-title: Items where used
+title: Item where used
-description: This topic explains how to get an overview of where items have been used in Asset Management.
+description: This topic explains how to get an overview of where an item is used in Asset Management.
 author: josaw1
 manager: AnnBe
 ms.date: 07/01/2019